-Regional mentoring service for Māori and Pasifika students
+Regional mentoring service for Māori and Pacific students

-The Regional Mentoring Service is aimed at supporting young Māori and Pasifika students, in a culturally responsive way, to successfully achieve NCEA.
+The Regional Mentoring Service is aimed at supporting young Māori and Pacific students, in a culturally responsive way, to successfully achieve NCEA 2 or an equivalent qualification.
 Evidence shows mentoring helps students achieve academic success and the service plans to support students by working with them and their school, friends, families, whānau and communities.

 Availability of this service

 The service is available in selected schools in all 10 education regions.
-Contact firstname.lastname@example.org for more information.
+For more information email:

 For a student to be eligible for mentoring support, they must meet the following criteria:

 - show signs they're unlikely to achieve NCEA 2 or an equivalent qualification by themselves